liamjcrewe/personal-config/README.md

 # personal-config

-Personal checklist, config and settings for setting up a development environment on a Mac
+My personal config and settings for setting up a development environment on a Mac.

+VSCode settings and extensions can found [in this Gist](https://gist.github.com/liamjcrewe/4800a0023156d0548abceaae5d2f941f).